BlueZeeKing/robotrs/README.md

 # Robotrs

 A port of WPILib and REVLib to Rust for use in the FIRST Robotics Competition.
+This project intends to investigate the use of Rust to prevent simple logic errors like commanding a subsystem of the robot to do two seperate things at the same time by using the borrow checker.
+This project also experiments with allowing parts of the robotrs ecosystem to be used outside of FRC.
+This also aims to make it easier for teams to use shared code by using cargo instead of gradle and a custom dependency managment system.

 ## Security

-The `hal-sys`, `ctre`, and `revlib` packages all generate bindings to C libraries at compile time.
-The headers to these libraries and the binaries themselves are automatically downloaded at compile time.
-All code related to the downloading of these libs can be found in the `build-utils` crate and the `build.rs` of the 3 crates mentioned earlier.
+The `hal-sys`, `ctre`, `nt`, and `revlib` packages all download libraries and the binaries necessary at compile time.
+All code related to the downloading of these libs can be found in the `build-system` directory and the `build.rs` of the 4 crates mentioned earlier.

 ## Not affilited with or supported by WPILib, REV Robotics, CTRE, or FIRST